A roadmap, if you will.

 What matters is that you keep moving forward and learning.

-And one of the key things that kept popping up was connections.
 We humans are social beings, so the more of the right people you know, the better.

 Last, but not least, this takes time.